MaykonOliveira/rocketshoes-vue/README.md

 # Observations

 - The backend used is provided by a `server.json` presente in the root of the project.

+- Responsive layout created in the roots way.

 # What are the next steps?